CR not removed by median stacking

 This method is likely to be useful primarily when reducing science images with long exposure times.
 In general, it is not recommended for the reduction of calibration images.

-Overall description
+Overall procedure

 The main workflow for applying the method is as follows: